Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/README.md

 | SetPropertyId            | JObject          |     Optional      |              |      | JObject that holds the parameters for URL override which takes PropertyIDargument.
 | SetPropertyString        | JObject          |     Optional      |              |      | JObject that holds the parameters for URL override which takes string argument.
 | SetServiceProperty       | JObject          |     Optional      |              |      | JObject that holds the parameters for overriding query string to enable dgi.

 #### Test configuration file

-The following are the fields in Input File:
+The following are the fields supported by the Test Configuration file:

 | Field Name                       | Type             | Required/Optional | Default                                                  | Example                                                               | Description                                                                                                                                            |
 | :------------------------------- | :--------------- | :---------------: | :------------------------------------------------------- | :-------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------- |